xari/writing/twin_peaks/twin_peaks.md

 ![Broad City Tweet](./broad_city_chart.png)

-The course teaches a few common ways of sourcing data.
-Querying databases, making API requests, and extracing data from `.csv` and MS Excel files —are all very useful skills, but as far as I know, there isn’t a public Twin Peaks database or API.
-No; this particualar task would call for a different method: web scraping.
+Since IMDB doesn’t have a public API or database that we can query to get the information that we need, we’ll have to scrape it using R.

-Web scraping is the practice of extracting information from web pages in an organized manner.
-Basically, when you scrape a web page, you programatically read the page, and save the specific information that you need in a convenient format.
+Scraping is the process of extracting targeted data from HTML pages, so that we can use that data in our work.
+This is one of several ways to source data that is taught in the course, and we’ll use the scraped data to plot visualizations like the one above.

-For example, below is the [Twin Peaks Wiki](https://twinpeaks.fandom.com/wiki/).
-Notice the blue and yellow boxes, which indicate some of the elements to be scraped.
+We’ll begin with the [Twin Peaks Wiki](https://twinpeaks.fandom.com/wiki/).
+Notice the blue and yellow boxes in the image below, which indicate some of the elements to be scraped.
 The Wiki doesn’t include the IMDB rating, but it does include other information which will be necessary to create the charts.

 ![Twin Peaks Wiki](./twin_peaks_wiki.jpeg)